Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

 Secure file transfer protocol (SFTP) is a safe way to transfer files between hosts over the internet.
 While PowerShell does not offer built-in support for SFTP, you can add this functionality using the free Posh-SSH module.
 A wide range of PowerShell modules allow you to add additional features for various tasks.
-We’ll explain how to manage files over SFTP using PowerShell and share the benefits of this approach.
+This guide explains how to manage files over SFTP using PowerShell and outlines the operational benefits of this automation.

 How to manage files over SFTP with PowerShell